 There are many factors that the court considers when determining whether or not a spouse is entitled to an award of alimony.
-Those that have been in long-term marriages, in which a spouse is dependent on the other spouse for their financial stability, should seek alimony.
-The court shall exercise its discretion in determining the amount, duration, and manner of payment of alimony.
-The duration of the award may be for a specified or for an indefinite term.
-In determining the amount, duration, and manner of payment of alimony, the court shall consider all relevant factors, including:
+Those that have been in long-term marriages in which one spouse is dependent on the other spouse for their financial stability, should seek alimony.
+The court exercises its discretion in determining the amount, duration, and manner of payment of alimony.
+The duration of the alimony may be for a specified or indefinite term.
+In determining the amount, duration, and manner of payment of alimony, the court considers all relevant factors, including:

-- The marital misconduct of either of the spouses.
-Nothing herein shall prevent a court from considering incidents of post date-of-separation marital misconduct as corroborating evidence supporting other evidence that marital misconduct occurred during the marriage and prior to date of separation;
+- The marital misconduct of either of the spouses, including incidents of post date-of-separation marital misconduct as corroborating evidence to support that marital misconduct occurred during the marriage and prior to date of separation;

 - The relative earnings and earning capacities of the spouses;